-A legacy to your North West Air Ambulance Charity is a promise to ensure we can continue our life saving missions for years to come.
+A legacy to your North West Air Ambulance Charity is a promise to ensure we can continue our lifesaving missions for years to come.
 A promise that will see us arrive at incident scenes in minutes to deliver pre-hospital care and offer the hope of better outcomes for our patients.

 In return, here is our promise to you.

-- We know that your family and friends are important and understand that you everyone hold dear comes first.
+- We know that your family and friends are important and understand that everyone you hold dear comes first.

 - We are grateful for every single penny that is given to your North West Air Ambulance Charity.
 We will spend your money wisely and ensure it makes the most impact on delivering lifesaving missions.

-- We respect that this is your decision, and you need to carefully consider leaving a gift in your will in your own time.
+- We respect that this is your decision, and you need to carefully consider leaving a gift in your will, in your own time.